ClemGG/Dialogue-Node-System/README.md

 ## Core features

 1. Multiple nodes available:
-  - DialogueNode (to add characters and text lines as well as audio),
+  - CharacterNode and RepliqueNode (to add characters and text lines as well as audio),
   - Support for branching dialogues (BranchNode for logic, ChoiceNode for multiple answers),
-  - Support for event callbacks with the EventNode,
+  - Support for sortable event callbacks with the EventNode,
 2. Flexible save system with .CSV files,
 3. Ability to write dialogue in multiple langugages
 4. A demo example scene.